vi66r/Pulse/README.md

 A very tiny networking library that allows you to rapidly build APIs, and run network requests with minimal groundwork.

-_very random fun fact: this library was named by GPT-3.5-turbo"
+_very random fact: this library was named by GPT-3.5-turbo_

 ## Basic Example: